 The first Team Role to be identified was the Plant.
 The role was so-called because one such individual was “planted” in each team.
 They tended to be highly creative and good at solving problems in unconventional ways.

-New to Belbin Team Roles and what to find out how you can use the theory and reports to bring about tangible improvements in business performance?
+New to Belbin Team Roles and want to find out how you can use the theory and reports to bring about tangible improvements in business performance?
 Book yourself on our "How to..." session!

 A team is not a bunch of people with job titles, but a congregation of individuals, each of whom has a role which is understood by other members.
 Members of a team seek out certain roles and they perform most effectively in the ones that are most natural to them.